Louis Camille Maillard

 Louis Camille Maillard (/maɪˈjɑr/ my-YAR; [lwi kamij majaʁ]; 4 February 1878 – 12 May 1936) was a French physician and chemist.
 He made important contributions to the study of kidney disorders.
 He also became known for the "Maillard reaction", the chemical reaction which he described in 1912, by which amino acids and sugars react in foods via contact with fats, giving a browned, flavorful surface to everything from bread and seared steaks to toasted marshmallows.

 Early life

-Louis Camille Maillard was born on 4 February 1878 in Pont-à-Mousson, France to Léon Charles Arthur Maillard (1841-1920) and Marie Mathilde Baudot (1847-1934), the youngest of three children.
+Louis Camille Maillard was born on 4 February 1878 in Pont-à-Mousson, France.

 Maillard obtained his Masters of Science in Nancy in 1897 and his Doctor of Medicine in 1903.
 He then worked in the Chemical Division of the School of Medicine at the University of Nancy.
 On 6 June 1910, Maillard married Jeanne Louise Faisans.

 In 1914, he moved to Paris where he worked as head of the biological group in the Chemical Laboratory at the University of Paris.
 In 1919 he was appointed as a professor of biological and medical chemistry at the University of Algiers Division of Pharmacy, Academy of Medicine.